buckbaskin/buckbaskin.github.io/content/tools-for-thought-ships-log-03.md

 Following from that, it was pretty easy to extend this to a one-stop configuration-based script where I can easily run a single daily command to pick up papers on a range of interesting topics.

+Unfortunately, this efficient downloading has also turned the vector database into something too big to keep in memory on my laptop, so i need to seek out other options for continued use.

 # Markdown parsing - Part 2
 [Part 1]({filename}/tools-for-thought-ships-log-01.md#markdown-parsing)